-Pear hosted its invite-only demo day online year; here’s what you might have missed – TechCrunch
+Pear hosted its invite-only demo day online this year; here’s what you might have missed – TechCrunch

 Founders: Maite Diez-Canedo, Itziar Diez-Canedo

 The pitch: Setting up a team in a new country is very complex.
-Companies need local entities, contracts, payroll, benefits, accounting, tax, compliance…and the list goes on.
-Via enables companies to build their own teams in new countries quickly and compliantly by leveraging local entities to legally employ teams on their behalf, and integrate local contracts, payroll, and benefits in one platform.
+Companies need local entities, contracts, payroll, benefits, accounting, tax, compliance, and more.
+Via enables companies to build their own teams in new countries quickly and compliantly by leveraging local entities to legally employ teams on their behalf, then integrating local contracts, payroll, and benefits in one platform.
 By plugging into the local hiring ecosystem, Via does all the heavy lifting for its customers, even promising to stand up a team in 48 hours and at less expense than traditional alternatives.
 (It’s charging $600 per employee per month in Canada and Mexico, where it says it has already launched.)